-13 Behind-the-Scenes Secrets From the Ravenmaster at the Tower of London
+13 Secrets From the Ravenmaster at the Tower of London

-Skaife has worked at the Tower for 11 years, and has many stories to tell about both the ravens and the Tower.
-Recently, mental_floss visited him to learn more about his unique job.
+Skaife has worked at the Tower for 11 years, and has many stories to tell.
+Recently, Mental Floss visited him to learn more about his life in service of the ravens.

 1. MILITARY SERVICE IS REQUIRED.

 Skaife started out as a regular Yeoman Warder who had no particular experience with birds.
-The Ravenmaster at the time "saw something in him," Skaife says, and introduced him to the ravens, who apparently liked him—and that was basically that.
+The Ravenmaster at the time "saw something in him," Skaife says, and introduced him to the ravens, who apparently liked him—and the rest is history.
 He did, however, have to complete a five-year apprenticeship with the previous Ravenmaster.

 2. HE LIVES ON-SITE.